• appointment@healthcheckbox.com

 The treatment for femur fractures mainly revolves around the specific nature of the fracture.

-• Fractures particularly in youngsters or less severe instances make use of this technique.
+• Casting: Fractures particularly in youngsters or less severe instances make use of this technique.
 It is used to immobilize the leg and aid recovery.
 This can be made of plaster or fiberglass.

-• Regular pulling force is applied to the affected leg.
+• Traction: Regular pulling force is applied to the affected leg.
 It makes use of weights and pulleys.
 The objective in this technique is to straighten and stabilize bones, especially in emergency settings.

-• Metal pins or screws are inserted into the bone that lies above and below the fracture site.
+• External fixation: Metal pins or screws are inserted into the bone that lies above and below the fracture site.
 It is then joined by an external frame.
 This makes the fracture stable.
 And gradually enables for healing without requiring direct surgical intervention.

-2) Surgical Method
+Surgical Method

-• It is a common surgery and includes putting a metal rod (nail) into the femur’s hollow interior to fix the fracture.
+• Intramedullary Nailing: It is a common surgery and includes putting a metal rod (nail) into the femur’s hollow interior to fix the fracture.
 This strategy allows for early movement and decreases the likelihood of non-unionization.

-• This medical procedure involves stabilizing and realigning of fractured bones.
+• Open Reduction and Internal Fixation (ORIF): This medical procedure involves stabilizing and realigning of fractured bones.
 Later these are secured using screws, plates, or other internal devices.
 ORIF is commonly used for complicated or displaced fractures.

 Risks Associated with Broken Femur Surgery

-As with any surgery, this fracture too has some potential perils and these include:
+As with any surgery, this fracture too has some potential perils, and these include:

 • The broken femur bone may not join correctly.
 This may call for a longer healing period or more X-rays will be required to see where the problem is.